-Visita Iglesia literally means “church visits” and our country is just one of the few places that practice this age-old Catholic tradition.
-This practice requires Catholics to visit 7 churches during Holy Thursday at night but not later than midnight.
-It traces back to early Christianity when pilgrims visit the 7 basilicas in Rome.
-And with numerous churches in our country, it is very easy to continue this holy task.
+Visita Iglesia requires Catholics to visit 7 churches during Holy Thursday at night but not later than midnight, tracing back to early Christianity when pilgrims visit the 7 great basilicas in Rome.
+And with numerous churches in our country, Philippines together with Malta and Poland are the only countries that still have Visita Iglesia.

-More than just a “duty” to comply during the Holy Week, going on a visita iglesia is also a good activity for our summer vacation.
-There are many so-called visita iglesia destinations in the Philippines and one of these is Iloilo.
-There are more than 20 churches in the province with most of them heritage churches.
+More than just a “duty” to comply during the Holy Week, going on a Visita Iglesia is also a good activity for our summer vacation.
+There are many so-called Visita Iglesia destinations in the Philippines and one of them is Iloilo.
+There are more than 20 churches in the province with most of them heritage churches, making Visita Iglesia a cultural and learning activity for visitors and travelers.

 It’s not a secret that as a freelance writer, one of my favorite topics are old churches and houses.
-So I’m sharing some of the churches that you can visit.
+So I’m sharing some of the churches that you can visit here in Iloilo.
 These churches are located within the city, south and north of Iloilo.
 You may notice that I didn’t include some of the famous churches in Iloilo.
 What I listed here are those that I have visited and wrote about in this blog.
+Just click on the link for separate article of each church.

 So here they are…